 Neufeld’s desire to expand her horizons by leaving her Saskatchewan upbringings right after high school and brought her across country eventually to Vancouver.
-“I loved the city with its diversity and new things to see and do all the time. “ After a hiatus from her art which lasted almost 10 years Neufeld felt that something was missing.
-“I began to take art classes again to find myself.
-I took a drawing class at a community center and it sparked my interest all over again.
-I began drawing for hours at a time as I did as a child.”
-Neufeld had been working towards a Kinesiology major and she switched completely going into the Fine Arts Diploma Program at Langara College in Vancouver.
+She was fascinated by the lush flora and fauna with all its colors and vibrancy.
+After a hiatus from her art which lasted for over a decade Neufeld felt that something was missing. and decided to enroll in some art classes.
+Neufeld had been working towards a Kinesiology major and she was so drawn to art switched to the Fine Arts Diploma Program at Langara College in Vancouver.
 “Going into the Fine Arts Program in College was a wonderful decision.
 The program was very hands on and gave me the discipline I needed to pursue art full time.”

 She continues to work intuitively and fully enjoys creating layer by layer until each piece is finished.
 “I just know when a piece is done.
 It just feels right.
 I let the painting come through the way it wants to be, without trying to force the process.
 It becomes something beautiful.”

 I am always drawn to colors, compositions, light and feeling.
 While the theme of my work is consistent, each piece is newly discovered as I create layer by layer with acrylic paints, gloss mediums, iridescent pigments and various textures to convey a luminous, multidimensional effect.
 My process is unique as I inlay my art with natural and/or Swarovski crystals and their sands to create “The Shimmer.”
 This effect gets picked up with different light sources, hopefully reminding the viewer of the magical nature of life itself.”

 The greatest challenge with my work is creating complexity on such a small scale, Acrylic has to be worked in a certain way, as it does not have the natural depth of oil paints.
 I feel the layering process overcomes these challenges.